 Matcha lesson nr 4: Best way to use it?

 The short answer is on its own.
 Nowadays, matcha has been more and more people use it as an ‘ingredient’ in lattes and desserts which are mostly full of fats and sugars (I’m guilty of doing that as well :D).
 However, it was originally meant to be consumed on its own.
-That’s why I suggest you to learn how to brew matcha.
+Therefore, that’s why I suggest you to learn how to brew matcha.
 That allows us to enjoy a moment of quiet joy.

 Matcha lesson nr 5: Quality?